-This past year, Mater students had the opportunity to participate in various activities, including National Elementary Honor Society (NEHS), AAA School Safety Patrol Program as well as sports and clubs such as baseball, basketball, volleyball, flag football, dance, cheerleading, art club and music club.
-In order to recognize students for their outstanding academic achievements, iMater Elementary joined the National Elementary Honor Society chapter and presented the opportunity for qualified students to become members of this prestigious organization.
-Additionally, iMater prepared students for today's global society by partnering with the AAA School Safety Patrol Program, where students gained safety awareness, leadership skills, teamwork and citizenship.
-Through this program, the iMater is able to provide students with character building opportunities and peer-to peer education.
+This past year, iMater students had the opportunity to participate in various activities, including National Elementary Honor Society (NEHS), AAA School Safety Patrol Program as well as sports and clubs such as baseball, basketball, volleyball, flag football, dance, cheerleading, art club and music club.

+As part of the Mater Academy system, the school takes pride in setting high expectations for students both socially and academically.
+In order to recognize students for their outstanding academic achievements, iMater Elementary honors students who qualified for National Elementary Honor Society chapter.